CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 Pressing the single letter moves to the next occurrence of this message.
 Combining the letter with the shift key moves to the previous occurrence of this message.

+In addition, pressing `B`  or `shift+B`, you can move to the next or previous stack in the Python threads stacks message that NVDA logs when it freezes.

 #### Translation of speech message

 Sometimes, you may have to look at a log taken on a system in a foreignh language that you do not understand.
 E.g. the log was taken on a Chinese system / NVDA, whereas you only understand French.